hermanolvik/PathFinder/README.md

 **Graphs supported:** AdjacencyGraph, WordLadder, NPuzzle, GridGraph

-PathFinder is a Java program designed to compute the shortest path between two nodes in a graph.
-This application can handle various types of graphs, including directed, undirected, weighted, and unweighted.
+PathFinder is a Java program for computing the shortest path between two nodes in a graph.
+It can handle various types of graphs, including directed, undirected, weighted, and unweighted.

 Collaborators on this project:
 - [@PontusBrylander](https://github.com/PontusBrylander)